 I hear you saying: “Look at you, you’re organizing the workflow, moving the pieces around, communicating back and forth with stakeholders, delivering reports.
 That’s what project managers are for.”
 And you’re right.
 That’s why every professional who interacts with multiple stakeholders should learn the basics of project management.

 But creative professionals shouldn’t worry about these sorts of things?

 Have you ever delivered a brief or set a deadline for somebody else?
 Have you ever compiled a report on the activities of other people?
 Have you ever adjusted your own schedule regarding your team’s activities?
 If the answer is yes - congrats, you know what being a project manager is like.
 And in order to do better in your own line of work, you need to improve your project management skills - be it in marketing, design, development, client work, or entrepreneurship in general.

 You’re not alone

 Let’s face it - there are very few cases where a person in a creative position has the freedom to do things on their own time, without any interaction with the outside world.
 Even when you’re just focusing on your work, there’s rarely a situation where you’re able to be working on only one single thing.
 There are always a lot of moving pieces, and chances are you’ll be accountable to make sure they all move in the right direction.

 Focus & prioritize

 Although these two sound like classic productivity techniques, making sure you’re always focusing on your priorities is something that can greatly help in your creative projects.
-Eating a frog, utilizing the Pomodoro, creating a priority matrix - these are all ways to move your projects forward, not just improve your work output.
+Eating a frog, utilizing the Pomodoro, creating a priority matrix - these are all the ways to move your projects forward, not just improve your work output.

 Everything you do is a project